 Arts and crafts for seniors are particularly useful.
 The forms they take help cope with the issues most seniors face in the latter part of their lives.
 It stimulates their senses to become more attentive as they observe, remember things that evoke certain senses.

-Art therapy makes it easier to form neural connections in the brain that may have slowed down due to aging.
+Art therapy is beneficial for seniors with dementia.
+Because it makes it easier to form neural connections in the brain that may have slowed down due to aging.
 So, if you’re looking for ways for improved cognitive function, art therapy is the way to go.